DavidCastilloAlvarado/opencovid_ETL/README.md

 ## **Using**

-### _Management command_
+### _Management commands_

 All the commands could be executed independently in any time.
 They download its own data from the bucket.
-Previously to run any command the first command has to be executed to have data to process.
+Before run any command the first command has to be executed to have data in the bucket.

 1. Download all the raw data from the gobernment